Samsung debuts 5.8-inch Galaxy S9 and 6.2-inch Galaxy S9+ with incremental changes to flagship phones

 On a Sunday evening in Barcelona, Samsung executives officially announced the 5.8-inch Galaxy S9 (for $720) and 6.2-inch Galaxy S9+ (for $840) smartphones, which you can preorder on March 2 and will start shipping on March 16 in Midnight Black, Titanium Gray, Coral Blue, and Lilac Purple.
 The details confirmed what VentureBeat had previously reported when we broke news about the phones in late January.
+Samsung’s main focus for the devices was the camera.

 The company made the announcement at the Fira Montjuic hall in Barcelona a day before Mobile World Congress, a massive event that is expected to draw more than 100,000 attendees.
 Samsung has long held a keynote on the Sunday evening before the event, a tradition that emphasized the company’s clout in the industry and which it used for several years to launch its new flagship phones.